 Thanks to its great success, Fulbright Germany in cooperation with the American Association of Teachers of German (AATG) are bringing back Meet-a-German for a third round as part of Wunderbar Together 2020 USA.

-It offers a great opportunity to American schools, particularly those that offer German language classes, to invite a native speaker or someone that can provide an insight into German culture into their classrooms.
-It also provides speakers with the chance to make a contribution to international understanding and to connect with local communities.
-We especially invite current Fulbright grantees and alumni to participate.
+Meet-a-German offers American schools the wonderful opportunity to have a native speaker or someone with first-hand experience of German culture join their classroom.
+It also provides speakers with the chance to contribute to international understanding and to connect with local communities.

 “My students and I loved our Skype day with our very own German.
 He patiently answered what may have been over a hundred questions for four hours and played a game with my students.
 He even opted to miss his favorite college class to be with my German students after lunch!
 We very much appreciated the opportunity to meet him via Skype.”

-To celebrate the second round of Meet-a-German, we will select a winner (via lottery) from the #meetagerman pictures, who will receive a surprise!
+To celebrate the third round of Meet-a-German, we will select a winner (via lottery) from the #MeetAGerman pictures, who will receive a surprise!